Total Anomalous Pulmonary Venous Return (TAPVR)

 All children with a TAPVR will need to have surgery to fix it.
 Your baby may need to go into the intensive care unit (ICU) for treatment.

 At first, your baby may get the following care:

-- Prostaglandin therapy.
-This medicine is used to keep the ductus arteriosus open and allow blood to flow through the heart.
-This medicine isn’t used in some types of TAPVR.
+Prostaglandin therapy.
+This medicine keeps the ductus arteriosus open and lets blood flow through the heart.
+This medicine isn’t used in all types of TAPVR.

-- Medicine to support the function of the heart
+Different medicine to support the function of the heart.

-- ECMO or extracorporeal membrane oxygenation.
-This technique provides both the cardiac and respiratory support in infants who are not able to maintain oxygen levels on mechanical ventilation.
+ECMO (extracorporeal membrane oxygenation).
+This method gives both cardiac and respiratory support for babies who can't maintain oxygen levels on a ventilator.

 Living with TAPVR